 Learning outcomes of the course unit

-The aim of the course is to provide students – in addition to theoretical knowledge concerning play – with abilities and skills in animating, promoting, leading and interpreting children’s play, including in the presence of disabled subjects.
-A further aim is to make students aware of the consequences – for individual development as well as for the community at large – of play privation and the distortion of children’s play that take place in our society, especially in large cities.
+The aim of the course is to provide students, in addition to theoretical knowledge concerning play, with abilities and skills in fields of organising play activities, promotion, leading and interpretation of children’s play, also in the presence of disabled subjects.
+A further aim is to make students aware of the consequences, for individual development as well as for that of the community at large, of play privation and the distortion of children’s play that take place in our society, especially in large cities.

 Course contents summary